Canada Budget 2025 Week: A Battle of Narratives

 Defection Disruption

-d'Entremont's defection exploded after November 4, overshadowing CPC’s affordability narrative.
+d'Entremont's defection exploded after November 4, overshadowing the CPC’s affordability narrative.

 Election Jitters Fade